 To use lavender oil as a natural remedy for depression, add 5–10 drops to warm bath water, diffuse 5–10 drops in your bedroom at night to promote sleep, and apply 2–3 drops topically to the temples, chest and wrists in the morning.

 Roman chamomile essential oil works as a mild sedative that naturally calms nerves and promotes relaxation.
 Research shows that Roman chamomile oil can be used alone or in combination with lavender oil to improve sleep quality and reduce anxiety.
 (26)

 To use Roman chamomile as one of your natural remedies for depression, inhale the vapors directly from the bottle a few times a day, apply 2–3 drops topically to your wrists and back of neck, or diffuse 5–7 drops at home or at your workplace.

-11. Build Relationships and Get Support
+11. Relationships and Support

 Because depression is most commonly caused by emotional issues, it can become worse due to lack of positive relationships, low self confidence and lack of purpose.
 Find a strong community of friends that can support and encourage you, and focus on your spirituality.
 It’s also helpful to seek counseling with a professional so that you can manage stress and strategize about your treatment methods and goals.

 A 2013 study conducted at the University of Michigan found that the “quality of social relationships is a major risk factor for major depression.”
 Risk of depression was greatest among those with poor overall relationship quality, a lack of social support and social strains.
 Researchers found that these relationship statuses more than doubled the risk of depression.
 (27) It seems that personal relationships may be one of the most important natural remedies for depression.